 None of this success would have been possible without Rock Island Auction Company’s loyal clients and consigners.
 The passion from RIAC’s guests was on full display as they shared their love of fine arms collecting and made the December Premier a weekend to remember.
 Rock Island Auction and the Hogan Family thank everyone for their continued support and wish all their firearms friends a safe and joyous Christmas and a happy New Year.

-As always, if there are any questions regarding consignment, registration, or future auctions, please contact Rock Island Auction Company today.
 Our 2022 auction schedule is now available on our website, with new auctions frequently added, so be sure to go through the listing and start making your plans to visit.
 All our events adhere to the latest COVID-19 guidelines and restrictions.
 We can’t wait to see you here!

 Anyone thinking about dipping their toe into the world of firearms collecting should visit one of Rock Island Auction Company’s Sporting & Collector